 Skip to content

-How to Fix: Your client has issued a malformed or illegal request
+Fix: Your client has issued a malformed or illegal request

 Your client has issued a malformed or illegal request

-Recheck URL Format
+Method 1: Recheck URL Format

-One of the primary reasons for this issue is the entering incorrect URLs by the user.
-In this regard, you should double-check the spelling of the website if you have mistakenly used backslashes instead of forward slashes or have incorporated an unsupported symbol, such as curly brackets, in the hyperlink.
+In this regard, you should double-check the website address if you have mistakenly used backslashes instead of forward slashes or have incorporated an unsupported symbol, such as curly brackets.

 Furthermore, although the site’s name isn’t case-sensitive, its directory might be.
+Just verify that everything is entered after the .com domain is precisely as it should be.

 1. Launch the Google Chrome browser.